 While the Surface Pro 3 is not lacking in terms of performance by any means (For a Windows tablet), there are those of us still wanting a bit more.
 And it is possible with a few minor tweaks to boost both your CPU and GPU output by around 20% according to our tests*.
-If you’re one of those types that like to tweak your machine to the best of its ability, then this is for you.
+If your one of those types that like to tweak your machine to the best of its ability, then this is for you.
 We’re not promising you will get 20%, but in our own benchmark tests this is around the figure we were able to achieve with ease.
 You might even be able to go over 20% more performance on your own Surface Pro 3.
 It all depends on your chipset and varies from CPU to CPU -We can’t stress this enough.
 And you should even see reduced fan noise, heat and a tiny increase in battery life.

 And to do this we only need one program, Intel Extreme Tuning Utility aka Intel XTU.
 Some of you might know of this utility from Intel or have used it to overclock before on test tops or notebooks.
 Well, don’t worry we are not overclocking here.
 You would have to be insane to try that on a tablet like the Surface with its thermal limits.
 No, no in fact we want to do the opposite of overclocking and overvolt.
 A simple undervolt, that’s the key to make the Surface Pro 3’s Haswell i5 or i7 preform even better.
 All while reducing heat and that throttling that reduces the systems performance.

 The whole goal of doing this is to give the CPU and Intel HD GPU more thermal headroom to allow the GPU and CPU to maintain higher clocks longer, less heat and throttle much less than stock voltage.